 I recommend the Electrum Verge wallet for users looking for a reliable desktop wallet.
 It’s light, quick and has a good reputation in the crypto community.
 However, it can only be used to store Verge keys so if you own a lot of different coins, it might not be the wallet for you.

-Next, will look at the best Verge wallet for mobile devices…
+Next, we will look at the best Verge wallet for mobile devices…

 Mobile Verge Storage